grahamelphick/week3-homework/pseudocode.md

         Check answers to each question- Boolean or number

-        Loop- based on the number of characters desired- loop ends when character number is reached

         Choose arrays based on True/false answers

         Minimum of 1 character from each TRUE array

+        Loop- based on the number of characters desired- loop ends when character number is reached (change answer from string to number)

 DISPLAY:
     Alert